 Creating brighter futures for our colleagues, our clients and our communities.

 A diverse workforce and an inclusive culture makes us stronger as an organization, and improves the quality of our work.
-According to our data on client team effectiveness, diverse teams produce greater economic success for all.
+According to data on client team effectiveness, diverse teams produce greater economic success for all.

 By understanding, valuing and leveraging the strengths of all colleagues, Mercer holds a differentiating advantage.
 Diverse teams generate richer discussions, more innovative ideas and bigger impact than teams where everyone is the same.
 Nurturing a culture where all can be themselves and feel that they belong leads to more engagement, retention of the best talent and is frankly, the right thing to do.
-Below are details about Mercer’s Inclusion and Diversity Charter which highlights our approach, strategy and actions, and commitments.
+Below are details about Mercer’s Inclusion and Diversity (I&D) Charter which highlights our approach, strategy and actions, and commitments.

-At Mercer we are creating a culture of belonging where every colleague can bring their whole self to work and thrive at Mercer.
+At Mercer, we are creating a culture of belonging where every colleague can bring their whole self to work and thrive.

 Representation: The diversity of our workforce reflects the communities where we live and work.
 At the end of 2020, 22% of all US colleagues and 15% of principals and partners identified as Black, Indigenous and people of color (BIPOC).
 Women comprise 56% of our colleagues, including 47% of all principals and partners.
 At Mercer, we are creating a culture of belonging where every colleague can bring their whole self to work and thrive.
 Learn more about Mercer's workforce and commitment to inclusion and diversity.

 Belonging: We are developing leaders, people managers and colleagues to be visible allies and sponsors for BIPOC colleagues.